zkerriga/containers/README.md

 ### ft::vector
 In this container we are working with **continuous memory**.
 A special feature of the container are [random-access iterators](https://www.cplusplus.com/reference/iterator/RandomAccessIterator/) that can quickly access any part of the array.

+### ft::map && ft::set
+Both containers refer to a separate `TreeNode` class, which implements working with [red-black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+I relied on algorithms from a research paper from **Princeton University** that describes working effectively with **Left-leaning Red-Black Trees**.
+In this context, the binary tree must interact with iterators, so I added a link to the parent of each node to the implementation and provided for working with a special `endNode` that referred to the beginning, end, and top of the tree.
+The difference between `ft::map` and `ft::set` is only in the value stored in the `TreeNode`.